GodotMisogi/CFDCodes/README.md

-# CFDPyRun
+# CFDCodes
-This notebook consists of my run-through of Prof. Lorena Barba's CFDPython course.
+This repository consists of codes for CFD solvers written in different languages.